STiago/humhub-teamproject/README.md

 # humhub-teamproject

-Deployment of a containerized application with Docker
+Deployment of a containerized application with Docker and Kubernetes.

 The purpose of this project is automate the deployment of a containerized application with Docker and Kubernetes.
 Two solutions have been developed with Docker: